 Education Professions

-If so, you may want to explore the Careers in Education Professions program, Ed Pros, which prepares 2nd – 4th year students for careers in the diverse and fast-changing education sector.
+Even if you're not sure if teaching is right for you, you may want to explore the Careers in Education Professions program (Ed Pros) which prepares 2nd – 4th year students for careers in the diverse and fast-changing education sector.
 Launched in 2012, the program seeks to continue the University's legacy as a "teacher of teachers" and support students who are considering careers in education.
 Each spring, the program invites and selects a cohort of students to engage in specialized preparation to pursue one of many pathways.
 They include: careers in education policy, research, teaching, and various roles in education technology, non-profit management, and corporate settings.

 Selective Cohort Application